 Winners, hopefully: All of us, in the long term

 The Fed's goal with the interest rate hikes, today and down the road, is to reach more equilibrium in the economy — meaning an inflation rate closer to 2%, and unemployment around 4%.
 (Even though that could mean higher unemployment than the current rate of 3.6%, Powell has said he would "certainly look at that as a successful outcome.")

 If they're able to achieve that, that means they were successful at their goal of a soft landing — or a "soft-ish landing," as Powell put it in May.

 While economists are starting to feel pessimistic about the odds of avoiding a recession, it's still possible.
 Americans just have to be patient while things play out, they say.

 "Monetary policy takes time to act.
 There's a long lag between when the Fed moves this week, when it moved before and when that trickles through the economy," said Klein of the Brookings Institution.
 "It can take up to a year before the full effect of a Federal Reserve interest rate hike is felt on the real economy."

-But if the Fed sticks the landing, inflation could get back to normal – alongside a healthy labor market with wages and consumer demand in balance.
+But if the Fed sticks the landing — or if some of the other issues driving inflation, like supply chain disruptions, are resolved — inflation could get back to normal, alongside a healthy labor market with wages and consumer demand in balance.